rofl0r/dnscache/README.md

     iptables -t nat -L --line-numbers

-this will show you the rules for chains `OUTPUT` and `PREROUTING` with linenumbers, which can be used with the command
+this will show you the rules for chains `OUTPUT` and `PREROUTING` with linenumbers, which can be deleted with the command

     iptables -t nat -D CHAINNAME N

-where N is that linenumber.
+where N is that linenumber, in case the rule doesn't work as expected.

 implementation details